afiodorov/afiodorov.github.io/_posts/2017-12-26-come-as-you-are.md

 responsive is when you only want sex when something erotic is already happening.
 Spontaneous desires are much more common in guys compared to women and only about 15% of women have spontaneous desire.
-I *personally* used to have spontaneous desire that morphed into responsive desire only.
+I *personally* used to have spontaneous desire that morphed into a responsive desire only.
 These days I only get turned on when there's an intention on somebody's part to actually turn me on.
 Watching erotic material/porn has become incredibly dull.

-The book then goes into discussion feminine orgasms and how hard they are to achieve during vaginal sex and finishes up with its persistent "YOU'RE NORMAL" message to make readers feel more secure and good about themselves.
+The book then goes into discussion of feminine orgasms and how hard they are to achieve during vaginal sex and finishes up with its persistent "YOU'RE NORMAL" message to make readers feel more secure and good about themselves.

-I thoroughly recommend this book to anyone who has interesting in having a more satisfying sex life.
+I thoroughly recommend this book to anyone who is interested in having a more satisfying sex life (assuming they have a partner rather than just a blog!).